webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

 - **Azure Function as a Service (FaaS)**
   - fully-managed, event driven **(triggers based on event or emit data)**, **scales to zero**. **you bring the code**.
   - highly: scalable, elastic, available, durable, secure by default.
-  - abstracts infrastructure and are billed on execution time. **do not pay for idle servers**.
+  - abstracts infrastructure. charged **per second** of execution time(**do not pay for idle servers**).
   - define input, actions, conditions, and output.
+  - combine with Azure App Service to run task.
+  - **Flow**
+    1. trigger event occurs. (e.g. HTTP request, new queue message, timer expires...).
+    2. function execution begins with parameter data passed in from the trigger event.
+    3. function uses input bindings to read trigger event data.
+    4. function uses output bindings to write data to other resource.
   - **requires a storage account and these three services to operate**.
     - **Blob Storage**: store bindings and function keys.
     - **Azure Files**: store function app code.